 The City of Asheville has monitored its system for lead and copper by random sampling since 1997 and has never found a significant issue.
 As a best practice, Asheville Water Resources treats its drinking water by adjusting the pH to a neutral level and adding other chemicals to create a barrier between the pipe and the water.
 This treatment process reduces the corrosion in water lines and household plumbing.
 The City of Asheville’s water has consistently exceeded EPA water quality standards as reported in this Asheville Water Quality Report.

 In January 2022 the Lead and Copper Rule Revisions (LCRR) was passed requiring all drinking water utilities to build a service line inventory.
-Water utilities are required to turn the inventory into state regulators by October 16, 2024.
-The inventory must be made available to all customers via website.
-Letters must also be sent to any water customer who has a service line categorized as lead, galvanized requiring replacement, or unknown within 30 days of turning in the inventory to the state.
+Water utilities were required to turn the inventory into state regulators on October 16, 2024.
+The inventory has been made available to all customers via website since 2022.
+Visit this link to view the interactive map of local service lines.

-In response to the LCRR, the EPA has proposed the Lead and Copper Rule Improvements (LCRI).
-It is hoped to be passed sometime in 2024.
-The improvements will lower the lead action level from 15 parts per billion (ppb) to 10 ppb.
+In response to the LCRR, the EPA proposed and issued the Lead and Copper Rule Improvements (LCRI) on October 30, 2024.
 There are many other requirements that water utilities will have to follow to help reduce lead from drinking water.
-For more information about the proposed rule see this link.
-EPA’s Proposed Lead & Copper Rule Improvements
+These changes will go into effect in 2027.
+For more information about this rule you can visit the EPA’s Proposed Lead & Copper Rule Improvements website.

 Service Line Inventory Preparation

-October 2020 – Present – Work crews are documenting the service line materials on both the customer and utility sides of the meter during routine repairs and neighborhood enhancement projects to prepare for the new Service Line Inventory required for the Lead & Copper Rule Revisions (LCRR).
+October 2020 – Present – Work crews are documenting the service line materials on both the customer and utility sides of the meter during routine repairs and neighborhood enhancement projects to prepare for the new Service Line Inventory required for the Lead & Copper Rule Improvements (LCRI).
 We need customer participation for homes built before 1988 to reduce the number of unknowns in the inventory.
-Please participate by filling out the survey, calling 828-259-5962 or emailing leadprevention@ashevillenc.gov to participate.
-Water staff need only 10 minutes to enter the home to view where the service line enters the home.
+Please participate by filling out the survey, calling 828-251-1122, or emailing leadprevention@ashevillenc.gov.
+Water staff need only 10-15 minutes to enter the home to view where the service line enters the home.

 Supporting Documents